okholod/data-science-ml/ds-capstone/report.md

 mix of Coffee Shop and Café venues, the second one has almost twice more Cafés than Coffee Shops, and there are no venues at all in the third one.

-I clustered the neighborhood into 4 clusters using k-means algorithm; we use the frequencies of occurrence for each category in neighborhood as features.
-It looks like we found 4 reasonably sized clusters.
+I clustered the neighborhood into 4 clusters using k-means algorithm; the frequencies of occurrence for each category in neighborhood used as features.
+And we got 4 reasonably sized clusters.
 ![Neighborhoods per cluster](report-images/cluster-counts.png)

 The next picture shows mean values for frequencies of venue categories in our clusters.